valudio/netsocket/README.md

 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {
     loggerFactory.AddConsole();
-    app.UseRealTimeComm(); // this will start listening
-    if (env.IsDevelopment()) app.UseDeveloperExceptionPage();
+    app.UseRealTimeComm(); // this will start listening (Note that you can pass the ports your application will be listening here) if (env.IsDevelopment()) app.UseDeveloperExceptionPage();
 }
 ```